programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-8.png" caption="Copy and paste your app license key into the Vuforia Behaviour script attached to your ARCamera prefab." %}

-Once your license key has been added to the project, got to "File > Save Scene as..." and give your scene a name. by default, Unity will save your scenes to the "Assets" folder of your project.
+Once your license key has been added to the project, got to "File > Save Scene as..." and give your scene a name.
+By default, Unity will save your scenes to the "Assets" folder of your project.
 Feel free to leave your scene file here for now; however, for projects with more than one scene, you will want to create a dedicated folder to hold your scene files.
 To create a new folder, navigate to the "Project" panel in the lower left of the Unity editor.
 Right-click on the "Assets" folder and choose "Create > Folder."
 Give the folder a name (e.g. "Scenes"), then drag and drop your scene file into this folder.

 {% include figure.html src="../images/ar-dev-9.png" caption="Create a dedicated 'scenes' folder for your Unity scene files." %}